ClaireW004/satellite-visualizer/README.md

 ### Run the Backend
-7. Open IntelliJ on your computer, and click "New Project" on the Welcome screen.
+7. Open IntelliJ on your computer, and click **New Project** on the Welcome screen.
 Navigate to the location where the satellite-visualizer was cloned, and click on **satellitevisualizer-backend** then OK.

    ![image](https://github.com/user-attachments/assets/4915f6c8-9e5f-4076-9faa-8bd7dad16395)